apache/beam/website/www/site/content/en/documentation/programming-guide.md

 1. Make sure you have any runtime environment dependencies (like JRE) installed on your local machine (either directly on the local machine or available through a container).
 See the expansion service section for more details.

-    > **Note:** When including Python transforms from within a Java pipeline, all python dependencies have to be baked into the SDK harness container.
+    > **Note:** When including Python transforms from within a Java pipeline, all Python dependencies have to be included in the SDK harness container.
 2. Start up the expansion service for the SDK that is in the language of the transform you're trying to consume, if not available.

     Make sure the transform you are trying to use is available and can be used by the expansion service.